aldro61/microbiome-summer-school-2017/sections/basics/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) **Answer:** No!
 Doing so would reveal information about the testing set to the learning algorithm.
 We would have an over-optimistic evaluation of our model's accuracy.

 Instead, we use a method called k-fold cross-validation.
-That is, we score each combination of hyperparameter values using the following procedure:
+That is, we score each combination of hyperparameter values using the following procedure (5-fold CV is illustrated):
 <center>
 	<img src="figures/cross_validation.png" height="350">
 </center>